steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. The laptop drive an external monitor(s) embedded in cockpit design prototype (blue rectangle)

 ![Goofy Hand drawn diagram of conceptual Technical Setup](assets/conceptual-diagram-of-tech.png "Diagram of conceptual Technical Setup")

+The four teams will each design a cockpit for a pilot who is:

+- Seated upright
+- Prone (like a swimmer)
+- Recumbent
+- Standing/leaning

 ## Submarine Description